 A Message from the Chair of Governors

 As Chair of Governors I would like to offer you a very warm welcome to the Governors’ part of the school website.
-I hope you find it easy to use and that it gives some useful information about the Governors and their role.
+I hope you find it easy to use and that it gives some useful information about our Governors and their role.

 Our Governing Body is made up of local people who freely volunteer their time to support this school in the excellent job it is doing for our children.
 We believe every child matters and are happy to be part of this school and this community, to promote the Pennington Infant School passion to improve the life chances of all our learners.

 We would love to recruit a few more Governors.
 If you fancy joining us, have a look at what we do and get in touch through the school office or send an email to the school firstname.lastname@example.org.
-You can also use this way of let me know if you have any suggestions or queries.
+You can also use this way to let me know if you have any suggestions or queries.

 Of course, visiting a website is not quite like the real thing and I hope that by visiting this site you may be encouraged to make a personal visit to our school, where I know you will be made to feel most welcome.

 Miss Bev Seed

 Mrs Carole Burwell ( Chair of Governors, Forum Rep)